fizzbee-io/website/content/design/tutorials/quick-start.md

     action GossipTimer:
         i = any range(NUM_SERVERS)
         server = servers[i]
-        server.gossip(cache)
+        server.gossip(self.cache)
 ```

-Here, `any` keyword indicates, we are selection one of the elements on the collection arbitrarily.
+The `any` keyword here indicates that we are selecting one element of the collection arbitrarily.
 The model checker will check for all possible values of `i` and `server`.

 {{% fizzbee %}}